UrbanInstitute/git-tutorial/working.md

 ```bash
 git push
 ```
 and your changes will be saved to github!
+Hooray!

 7. It's good practice to make lots of frequent commits, with descriptive messages, for a number of reasons:
 - Git makes it easy to rollback a project to the way it looked at the time of a certain commit.
 If you make lots of little commits, you can get make it easy to rollback a mistake or edit, without also erasing work you'd like to keep.